 The collection efficiency for a cavity-coupled W center was also investigated using FDTD, considering the configuration of our measurement setup.
 The fraction $\eta$ of dipole emission radiated through a numerical aperture of 0.65 at normal incidence is plotted against $\Delta r$ in Figure \ref{fig:figure_1}(e).
 A collection efficiency of 51$\%$ is obtained at the center of the cavity.
-Note that this value could be increased to nearly $100 \%$ with the addition of a high-reflectivity mirror below the cavity.\cite{rickert_optimized_2019} The curves also reveal the robustness of the collection efficiency against spatial detuning (with $\eta > 44\%$ for $\Delta r \leq 100$ nm for each three coordinates), except for the "pit" around $|\Delta Y|$ = 120 nm where the emitter is at an antinode of the electromagnetic field.
+Note that this value could be increased to nearly $100\%$ with the addition of a high-reflectivity mirror below the cavity \cite{rickert_optimized_2019}.
+The graph also reveals the robustness of the collection efficiency against spatial detuning (with $\eta > 44\%$ for $\Delta r \leq 100$ nm for each three coordinates), except for the "pit" around $|\Delta Y|$ = 120 nm where the emitter is at a node of the electromagnetic field.
 This feature makes CBG cavities an attractive microstructure to easily increase the photon detection rate from quantum emitters in SOI.
-Similarly, the collection efficiency is also found robust against spectral detuning (see Figure S7 in the Supporting Information).
+Similarly, the collection efficiency is also found robust against spectral detuning (see Figure S7 in the SI).

-\subsection{Experimental results}
+\section{Experimental results}